Plumbing contractors in

 Licensing Requirements

-Florida requires a state plumbing contractor license.
-Must pass business and finance exam plus plumbing trade exam.
+Florida requires Certified Plumbing Contractor license through DBPR.
+Must pass business and finance exam plus plumbing contractor exam.
 Requires 4 years experience or approved apprenticeship.
-Renews every 2 years with 14 hours continuing education.
+Renews biennially with 14 hours continuing education.

 Permit Requirements

-City of Tallahassee requires permits for water heater replacement, new plumbing installations, sewer line work, and backflow prevention devices.
-Permit fees range $50-200 depending on scope.
+City of Tallahassee requires permits for water heater replacement, new fixture installation, pipe replacement, and any work involving water/sewer connections.
+Permit fees range $50-200.

 Inspection Schedule